 Arthur is an avid television and movie fan with horror being his favored genre.
 If you can name it, he has probably seen it.
 Twice.

-I am a child of the 80s, so I look back at classic TV specials with great nostalgia.
-I have written in the past about other holiday specials, and with Easter coming up I thought now would be a great time to remember the great holiday specials from the '90s and before.
+I am a child of the 1980s, so I look back at classic TV specials with great nostalgia.
+I have written in the past about other holiday specials, and with Easter coming up I thought now would be a great time to remember the great holiday specials from the 1990s and before.
 Though the Easter special was nowhere near as big as Christmas or Halloween, or even Thanksgiving for that matter, there have been a few great ones over the decades.
-I hope that I can introduce a new generation to these great Easter shows as well as reminding some kids at heart about their childhood.
+I hope that I can introduce a new generation to these great Easter shows as well as remind some kids at heart about their childhood.
+Here they are:

 Jules Bass and Arthur Rankin made an entire career out of holiday specials with a style so unique you know in an instant that they were the minds behind them.
 Though they are known mostly for their Christmas specials, they had a few others as well including Here Comes Peter Cottontail.